 The Council proposes three new LAPs to be prepared during the development plan period.
 These are listed in Table 2-13 below.
-Both the Naas Road lands and the Dublin Industrial Estate, Glasnevin have been referenced under Section 2.3.5 Future Development Areas above.
+Both the Naas Road lands and the Dublin Industrial Estate, Glasnevin have been referenced under Section 2.4.5 Future Development Areas above.
 Both areas present substantial land-banks with significant redevelopment and regeneration potential, requiring a long lead in time to develop a workable framework for delivery as well as significant social and physical infrastructure requirements.

-The proposed LAP for the North East Inner City (NEIC) is based primarily on its need for a co-ordinated and planned approach to its future physical redevelopment and importantly its social regeneration.
+The proposed LAP for the North East Inner City (NEIC) is based primarily on its need for a coordinated and planned approach to its future physical redevelopment and importantly its social regeneration.
 It is an area specifically named in the RSES, resulting in its designation as an SDRA in this development plan.

-Table 2-13: Schedule of Local Area Plans to be Commenced over the Plan Period
+Table 2-13: Schedule of Statutory-Local-Plans to be Commenced over the Plan Period

-Name of Proposed Local Area Plan

-North East Inner City

-Naas Road Lands

-Glasnevin, (Dublin Industrial Estate and environs)
+North East Inner City Name of Proposed Statutory Local Plans North East Inner City Naas Road Lands Naas Road Lands Glasnevin, (Dublin Industrial Estate and environs) Glasnevin, (Dublin Industrial Estate and environs)

-It is an Objective of Dublin City Council: Feasibility Study and Local Statutory Plan for Z6 Zoned Lands at Glasnevin CSO1 To prepare a feasibility study and a local statutory plan for the Z6 zoned lands at Glasnevin (Dublin Industrial Estate and environs) in consultation with the relevant stakeholders, including an infrastructural audit with costings and implementation strategy to enable sustainable regeneration and development.
-Local Statutory Plan for lands at Kylemore Road/Naas Road and Ballymount CSO2 To prepare a local statutory plan in conjunction with South Dublin County Council for lands at Kylemore Road/Naas Road and Ballymount lands to enable a co-ordinated and phased development on these lands over the medium to long term.
-Local Statutory Plan for the North East Inner City (NEIC) CSO3 To prepare a local statutory plan for the North East Inner City (NEIC) in conjunction with the relevant stakeholders.
+It is an Obj It is an Objective of Dublin City Council: CSO1 Feasibility Study and Local Statutory Plan for Z6 Zoned Lands at Glasnevin To prepare a feasibility study and a local statutory plan for the Z6 zoned lands at Glasnevin (Dublin Industrial Estate and environs) in consultation with the relevant stakeholders, including an infrastructural audit with costings and implementation strategy to enable sustainable regeneration and development.
+CSO2 Local Statutory Plan for lands at Kylemore Road/Naas Road and Ballymount (City Edge) In accordance with the objectives of the City Edge Project, to prepare a local statutory plan in conjunction with South Dublin County Council for lands at Kylemore Road/Naas Road and Ballymount lands to enable a co-ordinated and phased development on these lands over the medium to long term.

+Local Statutory Plan for the North East Inner City (NEIC) CSO3 To prepare a local statutory plan for the North East Inner (